VenturaERM/Break-The-Glass/README.md

 Submit a pull request.

 ## License
-This project is licensed under MIT LICENSE.
+This project is licensed under [MIT](https://github.com/VenturaERM/Break-The-Glass/blob/main/LICENSE).
 See the LICENSE file for more details.

 ## Contact
-For contact, please send an email to contato@venturaerm.com
+For contact, please send an email to [contato@venturaerm.com](https://venturaerm.com/contact_us).